Accessing, Collecting, Storing, Using and Disclosing Energy

 - Customer Class:

-the data should be homogenous; mixing of residential,
+the data should be homogeneous; mixing of residential,

 commercial, industrial or agricultural customers in